hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ### explicit command mode

+This mode is entered by pressing : when in the default/implicit command mode.
-In the explicit command mode, the user can enter one of the following commands
+In this explicit command mode, the user can enter one of the following commands

 * w file